Big Bend Community College: Campus

 Big Bend Community College's main campus is centrally located in the Columbia Basin of Washington state.
 The campus includes 25 buildings to facilitate more than 43 academic program areas.

 Accreditation

 Big Bend Community College is accredited by the Northwest Commission on Colleges and Universities.
 Its transfer credits are normally accepted by other accredited colleges.

 Athletics

 Big Bend Community College competes in the Northwest Athletic Conference (NWAC) as the Vikings, fielding men's teams for baseball, basketball, and wrestling.
 Women's teams for softball, basketball, volleyball, and wrestling.

+Programs

+Circa 1966 the college began an education program for Japanese farmers, teaching them American farming methods.
+In 1974 the college started sponsorship of the Japanese Agricultural Training Program.